Loading...

 Not all names are created equal.
 We identified the five most common naming mistakes by cross-referencing player-reported regrets with DM satisfaction ratings.
 These mistakes correlate with lower engagement and shorter character lifespans:

 That doesn't mean you should follow every convention slavishly.
-Some of the most beloved names in our dataset deliberately subvert expectations—a half-orc with an elegant elven name, or a wizard with a blunt two-syllable moniker.
-The key is making those choices intentionally.
+Some of the most beloved names in our dataset deliberately subvert expectations, like a half-orc with an elegant elven name, or a wizard with a blunt two-syllable moniker.
+Make those choices intentionally.
 When you understand the rules, breaking them becomes a storytelling tool rather than a mistake.
-For a deeper dive into racial naming conventions, explore our complete guide to D&D naming conventions by race.
+For more detail on racial naming conventions, explore our complete guide to D&D naming conventions by race.

 Ready to put these insights to work?
 Start with our barbarian name generator for martial characters, or try the elf name generator and dwarf name generator to match the racial naming patterns our data reveals.